 The Department of Public Safety is responsible for recommending Code Red Hot Weather Health Warnings to the County Commissioners based on monitoring of National Weather Service forecasts.
 A Code Red Hot Weather Health Warning is issued in anticipation of an oppressively hot air mass with a heat index of 100ºF or greater.
 Such conditions have been associated with excess mortality, and residents should take precautions to prevent heat-related stress and exhaustion.
 A Code Red is typically called for an eight (8) hour duration (usually from 12 pm to 8 pm each day during the Code Red).

 The Montgomery County Office of Public Health (OPH)) distributes hot weather educational materials to Montgomery County residents upon request.
-The Montgomery County Office of Aging and Adult Services maintains a list of weather-sensitive older residents who are currently case managed through Aging and Adult Services.
+The Montgomery County Office of Senior Services maintains a list of weather-sensitive older residents who are currently case managed through the Office of Senior Services.
 The older adults are contacted by a case manager during heat emergencies.

 Those especially at risk during extremely hot weather are very young children, the elderly, people with chronic medical conditions, and those taking certain medications.